-- 5.1 The duration of a hearing will vary from case to case but must be proportionate to the misconduct alleged to have occur; the facts in dispute and the number of witnesses to be called. - 5.2 A student must make every effort to attend a hearing.
+- 5.1 The duration of a hearing will vary from case to case but must be proportionate to the misconduct alleged to have occurred, the facts in dispute and the number of witnesses to be called. - 5.2 A student must make every effort to attend a hearing.
 If a student fails to attend without good reason, or is persistently unable to do so (for example for health reasons), the University may take a decision based on the available evidence and without the student's presence at a hearing. - 5.3 The University will select a person to Chair the hearing.
-In cases of serious misconduct the Chair of the Committee of Discipline may refer the case to a hearing before the Committee of Discipline and must do so where a likely outcome is that a student could be suspended, excluded or expelled from the University and/or their award from the University withheld.
+In cases of serious misconduct the Chair of the Committee of Student Non-academic Misconduct may refer the case to a hearing with the Committee of Student Non-academic Misconduct and must do so where a likely outcome is that a student could be suspended, excluded or expelled from the University and/or their award from the University withheld.
 The Investigator may also be present at the hearing and normally will be present in cases of serious misconduct.
-The Student may bring a companion to the disciplinary hearing. - 5.4 At the disciplinary hearing the University will go through the allegations against the student and the evidence that has been gathered.
+The student may bring a companion to the hearing (see 1.1 above). - 5.4 At the hearing the University will present the allegations against the student and the evidence that has been gathered.
 The student will be able to respond and present any evidence of their own.
 The student's companion may make representations and ask questions, but should not answer questions on the student's behalf.
 The student may confer privately with their companion at any time during the hearing.
-For hearings before the Committee of Discipline, the student may be accompanied by an adviser of their own choice, who may also speak on their behalf. - 5.5 The student will be given the opportunity to respond to any information given by a witness.
+For hearings with the Committee of Student Non-academic Misconduct, the student may be accompanied by an adviser of their own choice, who may also speak on their behalf. - 5.5 The student will be given the opportunity to respond to any information given by a witness.
 The University may recall witnesses as it sees fit.
-A student will not be permitted to cross- examine witnesses unless, in exceptional circumstances, the University decides that a fair hearing could not otherwise be held or where the likely sanction to be imposed by the University is one of suspension, exclusion or expulsion or withholding their award from the University.

-5.6 The University may adjourn the disciplinary hearing if further investigations need to be carried out or for additional witnesses to be called or evidence to be submitted.
+A student will not be permitted to cross-examine witnesses unless, in exceptional circumstances, the University decides that a fair hearing could not otherwise be held or where the likely sanction to be imposed by the University is one of suspension, exclusion or expulsion or withholding their award from the University. - 5.6 The University may adjourn the hearing if further investigations need to be carried out or for additional witnesses to be called or evidence to be submitted.
 The student will be given a reasonable opportunity to consider any new information obtained before the hearing is reconvened.